oncody/civ-board-game-2010/README.md

 #### Construct Wonder
 A wonder is a type of architecture that you can purchase from the market.
 They are all unique and have special abilities.
 Each city can only have 1 wonder.
 Architecture cannot be built on a square containing an enemy figure.
 Place this wonder in your city's outskirts (you may replace an existing architecture) and gain the wonder's card.
 Replace the wonder from the market.

 Wonders are not buildings and abilities that affect buildings do not affect wonders unless explicitly stated.
-If a wonder is blockaded by an enemy figure, you cannot use the wonder's card.
+If a wonder is blockaded by an enemy, you cannot use the wonder's card.
 Obsoleting a wonder destroys the wonder card but leaves the wonder in play.
 When a wonder leaves play, also remove the wonder's card.

 #### Harvest Culture
 When you harvest culture, gain culture as follows.
 Gain 1 culture (2 if the city is a metropolis).
-Gain 1 additional culture for each culture token in your outskirts that are not blockaded by an enemy army or scout figure.
+Gain 1 additional culture for each culture token in your outskirts that are not blockaded by an enemy.
 All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though)

 #### Harvest Resource
 Harvest a single market resource in your city’s outskirts (if the market has a corresponding token available).
 Market resources include: